lysmarine/packages/README.md

 ## rtl-ais
-The rtl-ais project is maintained in fork of it's original repository.
+The rtl-ais project is maintained in fork of its original repository.
 So far, @dgiardini have kindly accepted all PR concerning debian packaging but have no repository, so we only need to clone, build and upload to launchpad

 ###### Get source code
 ```